devnax/validex/README.md

 	user_name: {
         required: [true, "$field must be required"], // or you can pass the arra
         type: ['string', "$field must be type of string"],
-        min: [10, "$field minumum charters of $compare"], // $compare will be replaced with 10
+        min: [10, "$field minumum characters of $compare"], // $compare will be replaced with 10
         max: 20,
         notAllowedSpecialChars: true,
 	}